Walker Army Airfield (Kansas): Current status

 As of 5/2/2010, work appears to be underway to remove the runways from the area.
 While access to the area is restricted, one can see from the surrounding roads several very large piles of broken concrete extending the length of the runways, and construction vehicles are moving the concrete from the area.
-The concrete is being broken up and crushed to various sizes into agragates for drive ways, roads, and oil battery barriers.
+The concrete is being broken up and crushed to various sizes into aggregates for drive ways, roads, and oil battery barriers.
 Only one of the five hangars still exist in recognizable condition.
 The runway that was bombed has now been all picked up and crushed.
 That was the first runway to be recycled.

 Walker AAF can be reached by exiting at Kansas highway 255, exit 168 along Interstate 70/US 40.
 Proceed north about 1/2 mile to Airbase Road, turn right.
 After about two miles, at the end of the road, turn left.
 The former main entrance road to the station will be on your right after about 1/2 mile.

-As of 9/20/22, the entrance road to the station is accessable but there are many tires with posted no trespassing signs on them.
+As of 9/20/24, the land is free for all to roam with no consequences.